GridPlus/gridplus-sdk/docs/docs/signing.md

     // Owner of this UTXO.
 Since `purpose` is 84' this will be spent with p2wpkh,
     // meaning this is assumed to be a segwit address (starting with bc1)
     signerPath: [0x80000000 + 84, 0x80000000, 0x80000000, 0, 12],
-  }
+  },
-]
+];

 const reqData = {
-  currency: "BTC",
+  currency: 'BTC',
   data: {
     prevOuts: p2wpkhInputs,
     // Recipient can be any legacy, wrapped segwit, or segwit address
-    recipient: "1FKpGnhtR3ZrVcU8hfEdMe8NpweFb2sj5F",
+    recipient: '1FKpGnhtR3ZrVcU8hfEdMe8NpweFb2sj5F',
     // Value (in sats) must be <= (SUM(prevOuts) - fee)
     value: 50000,
     // Fee (in sats) goes to the miner
     fee: 20000,
     // SUM(prevOuts) - fee goes to the change recipient, which is an
     // address derived in the same wallet.
 Again, the `purpose` in this path
     // determines what address the BTC will be sent to, or more accurately how
     // the UTXO is locked -- e.g., p2wpkh unlocks differently than p2sh-p2wpkh
     changePath: [0x80000000 + 84, 0x80000000, 0x80000000, 1, 0],
-  }
+  },
-}
+};

-const sig = await client.sign(reqData)
+const sig = await sign(reqData);
 ```